 Copiers are handy pieces of equipment that normally work well…except when they don’t.

-Toner is one aspect of copier that cause various issues like the toner running out too fast, blemishes on your printed pages, toner spilling inside the machine, and wasting toner by changing out the tank before it completely empties.
+Toner is one aspect of copier that causes various issues like the toner running out too fast, blemishes on your printed pages, toner spilling inside the machine, and wasting toner by changing out the tank before it completely empties.

 Low on Toner